wookets/ai-prompts/midjourney.md

 the at at with two soldiers walking around in the desert, in the style of light sky-blue and dark white, futuristic spacecraft design, angura kei, rusty debris, subtle color variations, pencilsteampunk, detail-oriented --ar 9:16 --c 11 --s 555 --v 5.1

+An illustration of a quaint town square with a clock tower, in the style of Victor Horta, cottagecore aesthetic, intricate details, cute, --ar 2:3  --v 5 --s 750

 ## Maps